website Translator

 • The assistant stops the stopwatch when the athlete’s foot lands on the 9th step and records the time

-For an evaluation of the athlete's power, enter their weight, the height from the 3rd to the 9th step, their time to complete the test and then select the 'Calculate' button.
+For assessing the athlete's power, enter their weight, the height from the 3rd to the 9th step, their time to complete the test and then select the 'Calculate' button.

 Power (Watts) is calculated from the formula: